FLAMEGPU/FLAMEGPU2-docs/src/guide/4-initial-conditions/2-initial-properties.rst

 Initialising a Population
 -------------------------

-To initialise a population, iterate over the ``AgentVector`` object and set the properties for each agent:
+To initialise a population, iterate over the ``AgentVector`` object and set the variables for each agent:

 ** TODO: not very idiomatic - python should use enumerate I think, and range based for for cpp**